glguy/snowcone/README.md

 ```
 rlwrap nc ::1 6000
 ```

-I've got this connecting to my local ZNC via a socat TLS tunnel running on localhost.

 The tool automatically reloads the Lua logic when you save the file so you can quickly adapt to changing circumstances, apply custom filters, etc.